 Azure Active Directory is Microsoft's Identity Management-as-a-Service solution, offering seamless access, easy collaboration, efficiency in IT processes and improved security and compliance.
-In its Release Notes for Azure Active Directory and on its blog, Microsoft communicated the following planned, new and changed functionality for Azure Active Directory for June 2020: What’s Planned User risk … Continue reading "What’s New in Azure Active Directory in June 2020"
+In its Release Notes for Azure Active Directory and on its blog, Microsoft communicated the following planned, new and changed functionality for Azure Active Directory for July 2020: What’s Planned Targeting client apps … Continue reading "What’s New in Azure Active Directory in July 2020"

 Last week, a new version of Azure AD Connect was released: version 184.108.40.206.
 This version is a bug fix release.
 After every fresh major release of Azure AD Connect by Microsoft, several smaller hotfix releases update the functionality to prevent issues where administrators are not able to perform certain configurations or gain access to functionality. … Continue reading "Azure AD Connect version 220.127.116.11 is a bug fix release"

 Yesterday, I presented a 75-minute session on the three approaches to migrating to the cloud, together with Netwrix’ Russel McDermott.
 Now, a mere working day after the webinar, the Netwrix team has done everyone a huge favor by already placing the video recording online for everyone to watch: https://try.netwrix.com/3_approaches_to_cloud_migration_emea Enjoy!
 Simply press the red … Continue reading "The video of my Netwrix webinar on migrating to the Cloud is now available"